 Create one for yourself:

 - Take pictures of your objects in various positions.
-If you want to follow this example, that is to take an object out of a box, take pictures of the object at different stages when you take it out of the box and put it on the table.
+If you want to follow this example, that is to take an object out of a box, take photos of the object at different stages when you take it out of the box, and put it on the table.

 - Create a slide for each picture.

 - Add text on whichever slide you want.

 Animated GIFs Created in Bannersnack: